Skip to main content

 Dangerous Operation (Reckless/Dangerous Driving)

-Critical point: If your reckless driving maps to a Canadian criminal equivalent with a 10-year maximum, it is just as serious for IRPA purposes as a DUI.
-The distinctions matter for the nature of the offence, but not necessarily for the inadmissibility tier.
-Whether your specific state statute reaches that threshold requires an equivalency analysis.
+What this means for you: if your reckless driving maps to a Canadian criminal equivalent with a 10-year maximum, it is generally treated as just as serious for IRPA purposes as a DUI.
+The name and the underlying conduct differ, but the inadmissibility tier can be identical.
+Whether your state statute actually reaches that threshold is an equivalency question, and the visa or border officer reviewing your case decides it.

 Does Your State's Reckless Driving Statute Map to s.320.13?

 Do not assume a wet reckless plea automatically avoids Canadian inadmissibility.
-CBSA officers are trained to analyze the underlying conduct and the criminal statute, not just the label of the offence.
+Under the dual criminality principle, admissibility is assessed based on the underlying conduct and equivalent Canadian statute, not just the label of the foreign offence.
 Bring documentation of your conviction and consult an immigration lawyer if your wet reckless plea was specifically intended to avoid Canadian border issues.

 Inadmissibility Tiers for Reckless Driving